-Historically, when a new git repository was created, the primary branch was named master.
-Many companies that use the git software such as github.com, gitlab.com, and bitbucket.org have renamed this primary branch to main.
+Many companies that use the git software as the basis of their platforms, such as github.com, gitlab.com, and bitbucket.org, have renamed this primary branch to main.
 The following links give you more information about this topic:

 What does this mean?

-If you created a repository on your DreamHost server in the past, the primary branch is named master.
+When you create a repository on your DreamHost server, the primary branch is named master.
 This will continue to function normally on your DreamHost server without any issue.

-However, it's recommended that going forward, you create new repositories with the primary branch name of main.
-This will ensure future compatibility with other software programs as mentioned above.
+However, it's recommended that going forward, you rename the primary branch name to main for your repositories.
+This will ensure future compatibility with other software programs, as mentioned above.

-If you've created a repository in the past using git, the primary branch is named master.
-You can check by running the following command on your home computer or DreamHost server.
+- Check the name of your branch by running the following command on your home computer or DreamHost server.

 [server]$ git branch -a